codacy/codacy-coverage-reporter/docs/index.md

 ```

 !!! note
-    Altenatively, you can upload each report separately with the flag `--partial` and notify Codacy with the `final` command after uploading all reports.
+    Alternatively, you can upload each report separately with the flag `--partial` and notify Codacy with the `final` command after uploading all reports.
 For example:

     ```bash
     bash <(curl -Ls https://coverage.codacy.com/get.sh) report \